16 Premier League stars you won't believe played in a World Cup

 Marko Marin (Germany)

 Of all the players to come and go from Stamford Bridge in the Roman Abramovich era, few have been as forgettable as Marin.
-Highly rated in his youth, the wideman arrived from Werder Bremen in 2012 and quickly set about… well, not doing much at all really.
+Highly rated in his youth, the winger arrived from Werder Bremen in 2012 but made little impact during his four years as a Chelsea player.

-In four years on Chelsea’s books, Marin clocked up 143 minutes of Premier League football, four loan spells and a solitary goal in 16 games for the Blues.
-By the time he left for Olympiakos on a permanent deal in 2016, most Chelsea fans had probably forgotten he was there to begin with.

-It was a similar story at the 2010 World Cup.
-Marin made two unremarkable substitute appearances in the group phase which would end up being his last games for Die Mannschaft.
+Marin appeared in just 143 minutes of Premier League football during that period, scoring one goal in his 16 outings for the west Londoners and spending most of the time out on loan (he had four separate temporary spells elsewhere.)
+The German made two forgettable substitute appearances in the group phase of the 2010 World Cup, which ended up being his last caps for the Mannschaft.

 Gabriel Paletta (Italy)

-Paletta probably still has nightmares about his time with Liverpool in England, and one particularly torrid appearance in the League Cup against Arsenal.
-Julio Baptista ran him ragged that day in a 6-3 defeat at Anfield in 2007 when the Brazilian bagged four goals.
+Paletta may still have nightmares about his time with Liverpool in England, and one particularly torrid appearance in the League Cup against Arsenal.
+Julio Baptista ran the defender ragged that day in a 6-3 loss at Anfield in 2007, when the Brazilian bagged four goals.

-That proved the final straw for Rafa Benitez: Paletta was shipped out to Boca Juniors that summer.
-Most Liverpool fans must have been surprised, then, when seven years later the Argentina-born defender popped up playing for Italy against England at the 2014 World Cup, having qualified through his great grandfather.
-He put in a good shift too but couldn’t stop the Azzurri from exiting at the group stage alongside the Three Lions.
+That proved the final straw for Rafael Benitez, who sold Paletta to Boca Juniors the following summer.
+Most Liverpool fans must have been surprised, then, when the Argentina-born defender popped up in Italy’s line-up against England at the 2014 World Cup, having qualified for the Azzurri through his great grandfather.
+Paletta had the last laugh, helping Cesare Prandelli’s men to a 2-1 win in Manaus.

 Danny Shittu (Nigeria)